OpenMatchmaking/documentation/docs/components/auth-microservice.md

 |id          | UUID       | PK               | A database unique object identifier     |
 |name        | VARCHAR    | NOT NULL         | A permission group name                 |
 |permissions | Relation   |                  | Many-To-Many Relationship to Permission |

+**NOTE**: On the first start of this microservice, the Group table should contain 2 groups without permissions if they aren't created yet: "Game client", "Game server".

 #### Permission table
 | Field name | Field type | Constraints      | Description                                                      |